nesquena/backburner/README.md

 ```

 `Backburner.enqueue` accepts first a ruby object that supports `perform` and then a series of parameters
 to that object's `perform` method.
-The queue name used by default is the catch-all (i.e `{namespace}.backburner-jobs`)
+The queue name used by default is `{namespace}.backburner-jobs`
-if not otherwise specified.
+unless otherwise specified.

 ### Simple Async Jobs ###